 El Dorado international airport is located in Fontibón, which is located about 9 miles (14 km) from the Bogotá city center.
 It normally takes between 30 minutes to over an hour, depending on traffic, to go from El Dorado airport to downtown Bogotá or the reverse direction.
 And to get to other areas of Bogotá it can take even longer.

-Especially relevant, there are several ways to get to Bogotá from the airport and the reverse direction:
+Especially relevant, there are more than one way to get to Bogotá from the airport and the reverse direction:

 - Yellow taxi – these typically cost anywhere from about 20,000 to 40,000+ pesos depending on your destination in Bogotá.
 And the taxis in Bogotá are metered.
 There is usually a line of yellow taxis at the airport but there may be a line waiting for one.

 - Transmilenio bus to/from El Dorado Airport – there is a free airport bus to/from Portal El Dorado near the airport and the Transmilenio costs only 2,200 pesos per trip.
 So, you can take the Transmilenio to/from the airport.

 - Private driver – there are several private drivers services in Bogotá offering airport transfer service that typically starts at about $20 USD.

 These options have a wide range in price from 2,200 to over 76,000 pesos ($0.81 to over $30).